yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 reach, directly or via bounces.
 We would have to shoot a lot of rays from the light source for them to reach our measurement points in sufficient quantities.

-Instead, we lean on a property of the universe regarding particles at small scales.
+Instead, we lean on a property of the universe regarding small number of particles.
 If we were shown a movie of elementary particles moving through space, sometimes colliding with each other, we would have a hard time telling, whether the movie is playing forward or backward.
-This is because for a small number of particles, it is impossible to tell, and they behave exactly the same whether they are moving forward or backward in time [oversimplification], and it is only possible to discern the arrow of time once we have a large number of particles and probability enters the picture, pushing particles towards states with high entropy.
+This is because for a small number of particles, it is impossible to tell.
+They behave exactly the same whether they are moving forward or backward in time [oversimplification], and it is only possible to discern the arrow of time once we have a large number of particles and probability enters the picture, pushing particles towards states with high entropy [probability].
 For us, this means that if we have a path between a measurement point and a light source, a photon could have taken that exact path both ways, and it would have transferred the same amount of energy.

 [oversimplification]: This is a huge oversimplification on many levels.
 For instance photons do not necessarily bounce of off all surfaces.
 Sometimes they are absorbed, and a new photon is emitted, etc. However, there is a grain of truth in this model.

+[probability]: Particles actually behave the same even in large numbers.
+The probabilistic behavior is emergent.

 The implication of this bidirectionality for our simulation is that we can trace rays in reverse: from the relatively few points we are interested in towards light sources.
 The results are going to